AdaCore/spark2014/lrm/source/packages.rst

    shall not read, directly or indirectly, a value which is not entirely derived entirely from compile-time constants.

+.. _state_refinement:

 State Refinement
 ~~~~~~~~~~~~~~~~

-A ``state_name`` declared by an Abstract State aspect in the
+A ``state_name`` declared by an Abstract State aspect in the specification of a
-specification of a package Q is an abstraction of the non-visible
+package is an abstraction representing its hidden state.
+The declaration must be
-variables declared in the private part, body, or private descendants
-of Q, which together form the hidden state, of Q.  In the body of Q
+completed in the package body by a Refined State aspect.
+The Refined State
-each ``state_name`` has to be refined by showing which variables and
+aspect is used to show for each ``state_name`` which variables and subordinate
-subordinate abstract states are represented by the ``state_name`` (its
+abstract states are represented by the ``state_name`` and are known as its
-constituents).
-A Refined State aspect in the body of Q is used
-for this purpose.
+*constituents*.

 In the body of a package the constituents of the refined
 ``state_name``, the refined view, has to be used rather than the